-The estimated probability an acoustic tag was active when fish arrived at a downstream detection array depends on the tag-life curve and the distribution of observed travel times for yearling Chinook salmon (Figure 3.9) and steelhead (Figure 3.10).
+The estimated probability an acoustic tag was active when fish arrived at a downstream detection array depends on the tag-life curve and the distribution of observed travel times (Figure 3.9 and Figure 3.10).
 Examination of the fish arrival distributions to the last detection array used in the survival analyses indicated all fish that arrived had passed through the study area before tag failure became important.
-These probabilities were calculated by integrating the tag survivorship curve (Figure 3.7, Figure 3.8) over the observed distribution of fish arrival times (i.e., time from tag activation to arrival).
+The probabilities that acoustic tags were active downstream were calculated by integrating the tag survivorship curve (Figure 3.9 and Figure 3.10) over the observed distribution of fish arrival times (i.e., time from tag activation to arrival).
 The three separate tag-life survivorship models for tag lots 1, 2, and 3-5 were used to estimate the probabilities of tag failure and provide tag-life-adjusted estimates of smolt survival.
 The probabilities of a JSATS tag being active at a downstream detection site were specific to release location, tag lot, and species (Table 3.3).
-In all cases, the probability a tag was active at a downstream detection site as far as rkm 113 for yearling Chinook salmon smolts was ≥ 0.9929 and ≥ 0.9937 for steelhead smolts (Table 3.3).
+In all cases, the probability a tag was active at a downstream detection site as far as rkm 86 for yearling Chinook salmon smolts was ≥ 0.9947 and ≥ 0.9952 for steelhead smolts.